 In most introductory courses, hybridization is an extension inside valence bond theory, not a completely unrelated theory.

-Try your own version with acetylene, C2H2C_2H_2.
-Ask which orbitals overlap to make the CCC-C bond, how many π\pi bonds are present, and why the geometry is linear.
-If you want one more connected topic, explore hybridization next and compare spsp, sp2sp^2, and sp3sp^3 as bonding models.
+A good way to test your grip on the model is acetylene, C2H2C_2H_2: ask which orbitals overlap to make the CCC-C bond, how many π\pi bonds are present, and why the geometry is linear.
+Comparing spsp, sp2sp^2, and sp3sp^3 across molecules is the natural next step.

 Need help with a problem?